panjalisanap/Registration-Form/README.md

-# Registration-Form
+# Digi Locker Website
-This is 1st task
+This is website task